Make Your Piano Stand Out in the Mix

-The piano sound can be difficult to blend in the mix due to its complex tone dynamics, especially if it’s not properly recorded.
-Therefore, in the next tutorial, we will show you a different approach that can help you make your piano stand out in the mix.
+The piano sound can be challenging to blend in the mix due to its complex tone dynamics, mainly if it's not recorded correctly.
+Therefore, in the following tutorial, we will show you a different approach that can help you make your piano stand out in the mix.

-In our SoundBridge: DAW we have prepared a short sequence.
-It contains some basic rhythm, bassline and of course a piano chord sequence.
-Let’s hear the full mix as well as the unprocessed piano sequence.
+In our SoundBridge: DAW, we have prepared a short sequence.
+It contains some basic rhythm, a bassline, and a piano chord sequence.
+Let's hear the full mix as well as the unprocessed piano sequence.

 ~Full Mix-Unprocessed Piano